BrentGrammer/PWA-app/NOTES/Background-Sync.md

 ### Troubelshooting

 - In dev, you may need to completely disconnect your internet and reconnect to get background sync working (not just checking offline in dev tools)
+- If you don't see a sync event when reconnecting in Chrome, you may need to wait 5 or 15 minutes, or just send another request which will trigger the sync event.

 ## Periodic Sync